nextflow-io/nf-validation/README.md

 - `paramsHelp()` - print a help message
 - `paramsSummaryMap()` - summarize pipeline parameters
 - `paramsSummaryLog()` - return summarized pipeline parameters as a string
-- `validateAndConvertSamplesheet()` - validate and convert a samplesheet into a Nextflow channel
+- `fromSamplesheet()` - validate and convert a samplesheet into a Nextflow channel

 ### validateParameters